jfmartinez/parallelization_take_home_exam/README.md

 9. Copy the content of dC back into hC

-10.For inclusive timing, stop the timing now
+10. For inclusive timing, stop the timing now

-11.Report the amount of time required to complete the job 12.Confirm that the numbers in refC and hC are identical within 1E-12
+11. Report the amount of time required to complete the job 12.Confirm that the numbers in refC and hC are identical within 1E-12